SashaPankov/se_project_express/README.md

 - DELETE /items/:itemId — deletes an item by \_id
 - PUT /items/:itemId/likes — like an item
 - DELETE /items/:itemId/likes — unlike an item

+Also there are requests for logging in and registering:

+- POST /signin — logging in
+- POST /signup — register new user

 ## Technologies and techniques